-All MIT personnel responsible for initiating or approving financial transactions must be familiar with the cost principles contained in the OMB Circulars and also any sponsor-specific requirements.
-With the help of department administration, PIs are expected to spend sponsored funds in compliance with the sponsors requirements and in accordance with the Sponsor Approved Budgets (SAB), or the financial plan for any given sponsored project.
+All MIT personnel responsible for initiating or approving financial transactions must be familiar with the cost principles contained in the OMB Uniform Guidance and also any sponsor-specific requirements.
+With the help of department administration, PIs are expected to spend sponsored funds in compliance with the sponsor’s requirements and in accordance with the Sponsor Approved Budget (SAB), or the financial plan for any given sponsored project.
 The federal government and many non-federal sponsors require the comparison of expenditures with the approved budgeted amounts.
 SABs are uploaded into MIT’s financial systems and PIs and their administrators are encouraged to review expenditures versus approved budgets.
-Note that many sponsors allow MIT flexibility in deviating from the budget – see Managing Costs for more information.
+Note that many sponsors allow MIT flexibility in deviating from the budget – see Managing Projects for more information.

-- Uniform Guidance, Subpart E for federal awards made after December 26, 2014.
+- Uniform Guidance, Subpart E is the guidance for federal awards made after December 26, 2014.

 - A cost is reasonable if it is necessary for the performance of the specific sponsored award and would have been incurred by a “prudent person” for the particular goods or services obtained

 - A cost is allocable if its benefit, either in whole or in part, to the specific sponsored award can be demonstrated.
 For example: